 #add8e6 is light blue), or in functional notation,

-rgb() as three separate floats between 0 and 255 (for example,
+rgb() as three separate numbers between 0 and 255 (for example,

 RGB is not the only color model that can represent the sRGB color space.
 Cylindrical coordinate systems like the